bensheldon/good_job/README.md

 - `max_threads` (integer) sets the maximum number of threads to use when `execution_mode` is set to `:async`.
 You can also set this with the environment variable `GOOD_JOB_MAX_THREADS`.
 - `queues` (string) determines which queues to execute jobs from when `execution_mode` is set to `:async`.
 See the description of `good_job start` for more details on the format of this string.
 You can also set this with the environment variable `GOOD_JOB_QUEUES`.
 - `poll_interval` (integer) sets the number of seconds between polls for jobs when `execution_mode` is set to `:async`.
 You can also set this with the environment variable `GOOD_JOB_POLL_INTERVAL`.
+- `max_cache` (integer) sets the maximum number of scheduled jobs that will be stored in memory to reduce execution latency when also polling for scheduled jobs.
+Caching 10,000 scheduled jobs uses approximately 20MB of memory.
+You can also set this with the environment variable `GOOD_JOB_MAX_CACHE`.

 By default, GoodJob configures the following execution modes per environment: